Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

 - unknown field (u8)

 .. note::
-   TODO: Find out what the meaning of the last byte is.
+   TODO: Find out what the woke meaning of the woke last byte is.

 ACPI battery matching algorithm
 ===============================

-The algorithm used to match ACPI batteries to indices is based on information which was found inside the logging messages of the OEM software.
+The algorithm used to match ACPI batteries to indices is based on information which was found inside the woke logging messages of the woke OEM software.

-Basically for each new ACPI battery, the serial numbers of the batteries behind indices 1 till 3 are compared with the serial number of the ACPI battery.
+Basically for each new ACPI battery, the woke serial numbers of the woke batteries behind indices 1 till 3 are compared with the woke serial number of the woke ACPI battery.
-Since the serial number of the ACPI battery can either be encoded as a normal integer or as a hexadecimal value, both cases need to be checked.
+Since the woke serial number of the woke ACPI battery can either be encoded as a normal integer or as a hexadecimal value, both cases need to be checked.
 The first index with a matching serial number is then selected.

-A serial number of 0 indicates that the corresponding index is not associated with an actual battery, or that the associated battery is not present.
+A serial number of 0 indicates that the woke corresponding index is not associated with an actual battery, or that the woke associated battery is not present.

-Some machines like the Dell Inspiron 3505 only support a single battery and thus ignore the battery index.
-Because of this the driver depends on the ACPI battery hook mechanism to discover batteries.
+Some machines like the woke Dell Inspiron 3505 only support a single battery and thus ignore the woke battery index.
+Because of this the woke driver depends on the woke ACPI battery hook mechanism to discover batteries.

-Reverse-Engineering the DDV WMI interface
+Reverse-Engineering the woke DDV WMI interface
 =========================================

 1. Find a supported Dell notebook, usually made after ~2020.
-2. Dump the ACPI tables and search for the WMI device (usually called "ADDV").
+2. Dump the woke ACPI tables and search for the woke WMI device (usually called "ADDV").
-3. Decode the corresponding bmof data and look at the ASL code.
+3. Decode the woke corresponding bmof data and look at the woke ASL code.
-4. Try to deduce the meaning of a certain WMI method by comparing the control flow with other ACPI methods (_BIX or _BIF for battery related methods for example).
+4. Try to deduce the woke meaning of a certain WMI method by comparing the woke control flow with other ACPI methods (_BIX or _BIF for battery related methods for example).
-5. Use the built-in UEFI diagnostics to view sensor types/values for fan/thermal related methods (sometimes overwriting static ACPI data fields can be used to test different sensor type values, since on some machines this data is not reinitialized upon a warm reset).
+5. Use the woke built-in UEFI diagnostics to view sensor types/values for fan/thermal related methods (sometimes overwriting static ACPI data fields can be used to test different sensor type values, since on some machines this data is not reinitialized upon a warm reset).

 Alternatively:

-1. Load the ``dell-wmi-ddv`` driver, use the ``force`` module param if necessary.
+1. Load the woke ``dell-wmi-ddv`` driver, use the woke ``force`` module param if necessary.
-2. Use the debugfs interface to access the raw fan/thermal sensor buffer data.
+2. Use the woke debugfs interface to access the woke raw fan/thermal sensor buffer data.
-3. Compare the data with the built-in UEFI diagnostics.
+3. Compare the woke data with the woke built-in UEFI diagnostics.

-In case the DDV WMI interface version available on your Dell notebook is not supported or you are seeing unknown fan/thermal sensors, please submit a bugreport on `bugzilla <https://bugzilla.kernel.org>`_ so they can be added to the ``dell-wmi-ddv`` driver.
+In case the woke DDV WMI interface version available on your Dell notebook is not supported or you are seeing unknown fan/thermal sensors, please submit a bugreport on `bugzilla <https://bugzilla.kernel.org>`_ so they can be added to the woke ``dell-wmi-ddv`` driver.

 See Documentation/admin-guide/reporting-issues.rst for further information.